xabbu42/Master/arbeit.md

-As the formulas in $□Γ ⊃ □A$ are considered copies of the original sequent $Γ', □Γ ⊃ Δ, □A$, and the sequent $Γ', □Γ ⊃ Δ, □□A$ is considered the same sequent with an $□$ added, the mapped term occurrences are actually the same and therefore correspond by reflexive closure.
+As the formulas in $□Γ ⊃ □A$ are considered copies of the original sequent $Γ', □Γ ⊃ Δ, □A$, and the sequent $Γ', □Γ ⊃ Δ, □□A$ is considered the same sequent with an additional $□$ symbol, the mapped term occurrences are actually the same and therefore correspond by reflexive closure.